 How can you ensure that your website is in compliance with accessibility requirements?

 There are a few steps you can take.
 If you believe you’re already in compliance, then you might test your website out with a validator or checker.

-A WCAG validator is an automatic website compliance testing tool, so when you plug in your URL, you’ll receive an instant report back.
-These kinds of web accessibility checkers provide guidance – they’ll give you a fair idea of how well you’re doing – but because they’re automated and not necessarily thorough, there’s no guarantee of web accessibility.
+A WCAG validator is an automatic website compliance testing tool, so when you enter your URL, you’ll receive an instant report.
+These kinds of web accessibility checkers provide guidance – they’ll give you a fair idea of how well you’re doing – but because they’re automated and not necessarily thorough, they should be considered a baseline as you approach accessibility.
 They may miss accessibility gaps – and, on the other hand, are known to report problems that aren’t there.

-They’re also not a repair service, so if a checker does identify barriers on your website, you will need to find a way to remediate them – and maintain your site going forward.
+They’re also not a repair service, so if a checker does identify barriers on your website, you will need to find a way to remediate them – and maintain your accessibility going forward.

-The next step, then, is to turn to a qualified, experienced web accessibility partner.
-It’s imperative to seek out a firm that has expertise in web accessibility compliance and a proven track record.
+The next step, is to turn to a qualified, experienced web accessibility partner.
+It’s imperative to seek out a firm that has expertise in website accessibility compliance and a proven track record.

 This partner will do a thorough, human-led, hands-on audit of your website, testing all functions and environments.
 They also will assist and guide you with the remediation process to ensure that all aspects of your website conform to an expected standard of accessibility.
 Often, they offer a monitoring service to ensure you stay in compliance.